Brain Imaging and Analysis Center (BIAC)

 Faculty members in the DGHI work to reduce health disparities in the local community and worldwide.
 The DGHI recognizes that many global health problems stem from economic, social, environmental, political and health care inequalities, and the institute brings together interdisciplinary teams to solve complex health problems and to train the next generation of global health scholars.

 Duke Human Vaccine Institute (DHVI)

-Produces integrated multi-omics and physiologic profiles of chronic human diseases, and uses such profiles to develop new disease detection strategies, novel therapies, and insights into disease mechanisms.
+The DMPI produces integrated multi-omics and physiologic profiles of chronic human diseases, and uses such profiles to develop new disease detection strategies, novel therapies, and insights into disease mechanisms.

-Duke’s academic home for the clinical and translational research community.
+The DTMI is Duke’s academic home for the clinical and translational research community.
 It is an integrated support structure that provides resources and training and facilitates collaborative research in clinical and translational research.

-Committed to the critical examination of ethical and social issues in the practice of medicine, the process of research and the distribution of resources to improve health.
+The Trent Center is committed to the critical examination of ethical and social issues in the practice of medicine, the process of research and the distribution of resources to improve health.